heholek/avaloniaui.net/wwwroot/docs/quickstart/vs-designer.md

 - Select "Avalonia XAML Editor" from the list
 - Select "Verbose" under "Minimum Log Verbosity"

 Logs will be displayed in the Visual Studio Output window.
-Select "Show Output From: Avalonia Diadnostics".
+Select "Show Output From: Avalonia Diagnostics".